 Book Notes: Liquid by Mark Miodownik

 Mark is a Professor of Materials and Society and UCL and also the Director of their excellent Institute of Making.
 In the book he describes a journey he took from London to San Francisco and walks the reader through some of the liquids he sees during the flight, their usages, strange properties and how they help us live our lives.
-I was initially sceptical about this approach but it helps the book flow between chapters, something that doesn't happen much in science books.
-Thanks to Jess for buying the book for me for Christmas and for BBC's Inside Science Podcast for introducing me to the book.
-Here's are some interesting things I learnt:
+I was initially sceptical about this approach but it helps the book “flow” between chapters.
+Thanks to Jess for buying the book for me for Christmas and for BBC's Inside Science Podcast for introducing me to it.
+Here are my notes:

 Perfluorocarbon Liquid (PFC) is a type of oil which is very unreactive so it's possible to dunk your phone in without effect.
 It is also capable of absorbing oxygen in such high quantities that is is breathable by humans (Liquid Breathing!) and is used for premature babies suffering from respiratory-distress syndrome.
 Experiments on rats and mice have seen them spend hours at a time submerged and then be able to transition back into air breathing again.